-Reimbursement must be requested by the landowner within 30 days of completion.
+Reimbursement must be requested by the landowner within 30 days of project completion.
 Please use the following checklist of required information that must be submitted in order to receive reimbursement:

+Completed Expenses Worksheet

+Invoices/receipts for:

+Purchases

+Payments to contractors for the work completed.

+Itemized documentation of:

+In-kind/volunteer hours

+In-kind/donated materials

+Value associated with use of donated/in-kind equipment

-A complete, signed, and approved cost-share application For any pesticide spraying, a paid contractor invoice outlining the work completed.
-A complete Substitute Form W-9, if not already on file with the State http://doa.alaska.gov/dof/forms/resource/sub_form_w9.pdf or can be printed and mailed to the landowner by request.
+A complete Substitute Form W-9, if not already on file with the State

+Substitute Form W-9 is available here:

+http://doa.alaska.gov/dof/forms/resource/sub_form_w9.pdf or can be printed and mailed